CyberSpokes/writeups/NUS GreyHats CTF Quals 2025/notsus/writeup.md

 Inside the VM the first thing, of course, was to open the flag.txt.yorm and see if its the actual flag.
 To nobody's surprise, it was encrypted :)

 So, because I suck at reversing stuff, I decided to play around with it and see what it does that way.
 After running it in multiple sandboxes and analyzing strings and processes and dropped files, I realized that this malware encrypts the files ofthe folder from where it is launched.
-I hoped this wouldnt be asymmetric encryption like AES, so I decided to see if that was the case.
+I hoped this wouldnt be a deterministic encryption like AES, so I decided to see if that was the case.
 So i created 3 text files, with the same content.

 ![](https://raw.githubusercontent.com/CyberSpokes/writeups/refs/heads/main/NUS%20GreyHats%20CTF%20Quals%202025/notsus/images/3_test_files.png)
 ![](https://raw.githubusercontent.com/CyberSpokes/writeups/refs/heads/main/NUS%20GreyHats%20CTF%20Quals%202025/notsus/images/3_encrypted_files.png)
 From this, i was indeed very lucky, and my input  `test 12356` became garbage, but the same garbage across all 3 files!
-This means symmetric encryption, which means we can recover the flag by reversing the encryption process.
+This means static and symmetric encryption, which means we can recover the flag by reversing the encryption process.

 So, I tried reversing this, and my first thought was to use XOR *(undeniably the best encryption algorithm known to man)*.
 By XORing the before and after byte-by-byte, we can get the key.
 So i wrote a script:
 ```